streamnative/function-mesh-website/docs/connectors/run-connector.md

 ## Submit Pulsar connectors

-After packaging your Pulsar Functions, you can submit your Pulsar Functions to a Pulsar cluster.
+After packaging your Pulsar connectors, you can submit your Pulsar connectors to a Pulsar cluster.
 This section describes how to submit a Pulsar connector through a source or sink CRD.
+Function Mesh supports using the source or sink CRD to define Pulsar connectors.

 ### Prerequisites